Guardianship & Conservatorship

 • In addition, the guardian must submit a financial report to the court every two years.
 The financial report is an accounting of what money was received by the ward (for instance, the Social Security check) and how it was distributed.
 Forms for these reports are available from the District Court.

-What affect does guardianship have upon a person found to be legally disabled?
+What effect does guardianship have upon a person found to be legally disabled?

 Many rights can be lost through guardianship, so it should not be undertaken lightly.
-A person who is adjudged wholly disabled to manage his/her personal affairs and finances resources loses their right to:
+A person who is adjudged wholly disabled to manage his/her personal affairs and financial resources loses their right to:

 • Vote